asahi417/kex/README.md

 >>> model.train(test_sentences, export_directory='./tmp')
 ```

-Priors are cached and can be loaded on the fly:
+Priors are cached and can be loaded on the fly as
 ```python
 >>> import kex
 >>> model = kex.SingleTPR()